hemeac/kiwiTechTree/README.md

 Icons from Community Tech Tree by Nertea were modified and included in this mod and are licensed under Creative Commons Attribution-NonCommercial 4.0.

-Additional icons sourced from flaticon.com and thenounproject.com.
+Additional icons used within the tech tree were modified based on incons sourced from flaticon.com and thenounproject.com.